chrislemke/ChatFred/README.md

 ## Usage 🧑‍💻

 ### Talk to ChatGPT 💬
-To start a conversation with ChatGPT either use the keyword `cf`, setup the workflow as a fallback search in Alfred or create your custom hotkey.
+To start a conversation with ChatGPT either use the keyword `cf`, setup the workflow as a fallback search in Alfred or create your custom hotkey to directly send the clipboard content to ChatGPT.

 Just talk to ChatGPT as you would do on the ChatGPT website:
 ![Screenshot](workflow/assets/images/screenshot6.png)